Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies

 with $\eta_{t}=1/(1-\rho_{t})>1$.
 If

 then the economy $\mathcal{E}$ is prone to savings. \end{proposition}

 Proposition \ref{propSufficientConditionProneSavings} can be interpreted from three different angles based on (\ref{eqPropProneSavingsSuff}).
-First, sufficiently skewed aggregate endowment distributions\footnote{The relation between skewed endowment distributions and efficiency of equilibria has also been noticed by \textcite{DucGhiglino_1998}.}, represented by the difference between the terms containing $\min_{1\leq i\leq L_{t}}e^{t}_{ti}$ and $\Vert e^{t}_{t+1}\Vert_{\infty}$, lead towards a prone to savings economy.
-In addition, sufficiently high demographic growth rates $\{\alpha_{t}\}_{t\geq0}$ and meaningfully valued consumption in older periods, represented by small values of $\{\gamma_{t}\}_{t\geq0}$, lead towards a prone to savings economy.
+First, sufficiently skewed aggregate endowment distributions\footnote{The relation between skewed endowment distributions and efficiency of equilibria has also been noticed by \textcite{DucGhiglino_1998}.}, represented by the difference between the terms containing $\min_{1\leq i\leq L_{t}}e^{t}_{ti}$ and $\Vert e^{t}_{t+1}\Vert_{\infty}$, lead towards a prone-to-savings economy.
+In addition, sufficiently high demographic growth rates $\{\alpha_{t}\}_{t\geq0}$ and meaningfully valued consumption in older periods, represented by small values of $\{\gamma_{t}\}_{t\geq0}$, also lead towards a prone-to-savings economy.

-I say ``lead towards'' because this comparative statics ignores the possible effects of changing preferences, endowments, and demographic dynamics on the value of $\sigma$ given by Assumption \ref{assBoundsPrices}.
-If, however, the value of $\gamma_{t}$ does not depend on $\sigma$, the comparative statics exercise can effortlessly be made.
+I say ``lead towards'' because this comparative statics ignores the possible effects of changing preferences, endowments, and demographic dynamics on the values of $\sigma_{t}$, $t\geq0$, given by Assumption \ref{assBoundsPrices}.
+If, however, the value of $\gamma_{t}$ does not depend on $\sigma_{t}$, the comparative statics exercise can be made effortlessly.
 This happens when $\rho_{t}\rightarrow 0$, $t\geq0$, and therefore all utility functions are log-linear\footnote{The case of overlapping generations economies with log-linear utility functions was extensively studied by \textcite{BalaskoShell_1981_2}.}.
 Due to its tractability, this case is stated as a corollary of Proposition \ref{propSufficientConditionProneSavings}.